cuteant/EventStore-DotNetty-Fork/README.md

     bus.CatchUpSubscribe<MyMessage>((sub, e) => Console.WriteLine(e.Body.Text));
     bus.PersistentSubscribe<MyMessage>((sub, e) => Console.WriteLine(e.Body.Text));

-Now every time that an instance of MyMessage is published, EasyEventStore will call our delegate and print the message¡¯s Text property to the console.
+Now every time that an instance of MyMessage is published, EasyEventStore will call our delegate and print the message's Text property to the console.

 To send a message, use the Send method on IEventStoreBus, specifying the name of the stream you wish to send the message to and the message itself: